 - Washing and drying reusable nappies can take a bit of time and effort.
-We suggest using an energy-efficient washing machine, making use of removable inner layers, and hanging nappies out to dry rather than using a tumble-dryer.
+Energy use needs to be managed too, but it’s possible to negate the impact by using an energy-efficient washing machine, making use of removable inner layers, and hanging nappies out to dry rather than using a tumble-dryer.

 - There is an upfront cost when it comes to purchasing a selection of reusable nappies.
 However, brands like pēpi pride themselves on offering cost-effective solutions for parents; in addition, it’s a one-off cost (as opposed to disposable nappies, which are an ongoing expense).